thomasrotchford/CS386-2024-multiPainter/Deliverables/D1_Inception.md

 ### Interview 5:

 **Summary:** Ben, Highschool Friend, 20, CS Major, Personal Game Intrest = Competitive.
-In review, Ben is not the biggest fan of relaxing or artistic games,
+In review, Ben is not the biggest fan of relaxing or artistic games but showed major interest in multiplayer features.
+Most notably, wanted major multiplayer compatibility to socialize with friends, and wanted a competitive mode, where he could improve and challenge others.

 **Interviewer:** Hunter Beach
 **Interviewee:** Ben Garnand